 As the seventh most populous country in the world, Nigeria is also rapidly expanding its infrastructure and witnessing foreign and domestic investment from major players in the engineering and construction industry as well as the telecommunications sector.
 The financial services segment also continues to expand in Nigeria as international banks and investors look to capitalise on the expansion of the West African market.

-Nigeria’s tax compliance rate is significantly low, at 10% based on the Federal Inland Revenue Service (FIRS) figures, compared to other countries.
+Nigeria’s tax compliance rate is significantly low compared to other countries, especially given the weak revenue administration capacity to deal with evasion and lack of data mainly around the informal sector.
 The present administration is currently pursuing tax reforms that are geared towards achieving a business friendly environment and simplified tax administration.
 The Federal Government of Nigeria established the Presidential Enabling Business Environment Council (PEBEC), which was constituted by the President in August 2016, to address issues associated with the ease of doing business in Nigeria.
 As part of its commitment to achieving its objective of creating a conducive business environment in Nigeria, some of its initiatives with regards to paying taxes include:

 - Automatic registration for taxes upon incorporation.

 - Implementation of an Integrated Tax Administration System (ITAS) that will enable taxpayers to file tax returns and pay their taxes online.
-This has commenced but is being implemented in phases.
+This is being implemented in phases.
+However, the implementation is facing certain challenges.
+State tax authorities and other tax authorities are slowly adopting the use of online platforms to aid compliance and reduce compliance costs for taxpayers.

-- Reforms in the FIRS to ensure that issues raised by taxpayers are dealt with on a timely basis.
+- Reforms in the Federal Inland Revenue Service (FIRS) to ensure that issues raised by taxpayers are dealt with on a timely basis.

 - Obligation of the FIRS to issue tax clearance certificates (TCCs) to qualifying taxpayers not later than two weeks from the date of application.

-Based on Nigeria’s 2016 Budget presentation, the country’s tax-to-GDP ratio is estimated at 6.1%.
+Based on the release of Nigeria’s GDP for 2018, the country’s tax-to-GDP ratio remains low at 4.2%.
 The proposed reforms include a risk-based approach to enforcement of tax compliance.
 The Federal Government of Nigeria approved a new National Tax Policy in February 2017, which currently recommends a reduction in corporate income tax rates for small businesses, progressive personal income tax rates, and an increase in the value-added tax (VAT) rate for luxury items, amongst others.
-The National Tax Policy covers the tax incentive regime, tax morality, and transfer pricing, encouraging voluntary compliance and reducing the cost of tax collection.
+The National Tax Policy covers the tax incentive regime, tax morality, and transfer pricing (a new Transfer Pricing Regulation 2018 was released by the FIRS), encouraging voluntary compliance and reducing the cost of tax collection.

 PwC has been operating in Nigeria since 1953 through its predecessor firms of Coopers & Lybrand and Price Waterhouse.
 We are one of the leading professional services firms in Nigeria, with offices in Lagos, Abuja, and Port-Harcourt, over 1,000 staff, and 26 resident partners.